mattmaynes2/aria/reports/final/6-Appendix/B-Research/2-SmartDevices.md

 ##### Available Devices {-}

 Speakers that have the capability to provide actions performed to our communication hub are required to automate music in a home.
 There does not appear to be any Z-Wave ready speakers available currently, and existing WiFi speakers do not provide an API to interact with them.
 The result of this is that appropriate speakers for use in our system do not currently exist.

 ##### Developing Wireless Speakers {-}

 It could be possible to create our own smart speakers for use in the ARIA system, but it would require a large amount of effort.
-Development would involve using an arduino or similar microcomputing device to turn a speaker into a device compatible with our system.
+Development would involve using an Arduino or similar microcomputing device to turn a speaker into a device compatible with our system.
 This implies that the speaker must be able to communicate using our own defined protocol.
 Implementing this is not a priority for our project, as the value added is limited, but it can be considered in the future if there is necessary need.
+To include smart speakers in our home automation system we will need to explore developing our own custom devices.

 #### Smart TV {-}

 ##### Available Devices {-}

 Similar to the wireless speakers, there are no available TVs that provide the required functionallity to be a useful device in our system.
 Creating custom TV devices is also non-feasbile,as the level of complexity for interfacing with a TV and the corrosponding cable box exceeds the capibilities of our team members.

 #### Philips Hue {-}